KAIGAI-BRIAN/SOC-Analyst-Portfolio/Linux Authentication Log Monitoring Pipeline with Logstash, Elasticsearch & Kibana (ELK)/README.md

  }
 }
 ```
-Daily indices are created using the format: auth-logs-%{+YYYY.MM.dd}
+Daily indices are created using the format: ``` auth-logs-%{+YYYY.MM.dd} ```
 This improves search performance and simplifies data retention.

 ## Complete Logstash Pipeline
-The final auth.conf file should appear as shown below.
+After combining the input, filter, and output sections, the completed ``` auth.conf ``` file should resemble the following configuration.
 To recap, we are using the file plugin to read the auth.log file, filtering it with Grok and date, and sending the output to Elasticsearch on port 9200, where it will appear in the Kibana instance.

 ```conf
 input {